 Classical expectation values are calculated as

 Even though state distributions do not evolve in time in the Heisenberg picture, we write $\rho_C(0)$ instead of simply $\rho_C$ to emphasize that they contain information about the initial conditions.
-The dynamical variable $f_C$, of course, evolves according to its equation of motion $df_C/dt = \{f_C,H\} + \partial f_C/\partial t$~.
+The dynamical variable $f_C$ of course evolves according to its equation of motion $df_C/dt = \{f_C,H\} + \partial f_C/\partial t$~.

-Quantum systems can be described by a normalized phase space state distribution (quasi-probability distribution) $\rho_Q$.
+Quantum systems can be described by a normalized phase-space state distribution (quasiprobability distribution) $\rho_Q$.
 It is a representation of the state operator $\hat{\rho}_Q$.
-For example, in the Wigner representation, the state distribution is the Wigner function $\rho_Q^{(W)}$, the Wigner transform of the density matrix $\hat{\rho}_Q$:
+For example, in the Wigner representation, the state distribution is the Wigner function $\rho_Q^{(W)}$, the Wigner transform of the density matrix $\hat{\rho}_Q$,

-The Wigner distribution is, of course, but one of many possible quantum distributions.
+The Wigner distribution is of course one of many possible quantum distributions.
 Another class can be obtained through a convolution of a given state distribution to produce a new state distribution.
 An example of this is the Husimi distribution which is a special case of a Gaussian smoothing of the Wigner distribution (see \cite{LeeHW14GSmoothedWigner} and references therein; see also \cite{RobbinsWalton18Augmented}).